 You can reduce friction between the teams by aligning their goals.
 Consider making your marketing team responsible for lead to opportunity conversion rate.
 That way, if there aren’t many qualified leads, there’s an impetus to fix the problem—not cast blame on the sales team.

 You might also consider including metrics for your sales team that involve supporting the marketing team in creating better-quality leads.
 For example, maybe you require your sales team to provide feedback on lead quality on a regular basis so the marketing strategy can be refined.
+Collecting and leveraging detailed customer data can really supercharge this process.

 Understand team dynamics.